![]() |

 splashed my eyes awake

-to white-washed cliffs
+white-washed cliffs

 of Scotland